ietf-llc/community-engagement-policy-consultation/DRAFT Community Engagement Policy.md

 Only data that is voluntarily provided by the respondents is to be collected and used.
 Data should not be requested that identifies the respondent.
 Survey results should generally be made public in the form of a report or data tables but with care taken to preserve the anonymity of respondents.
 The results may be redacted if they contain material the IETF LLC thinks is inappropriate, such as advertising material or identifying people by name.

-## Engagement Mechanisms

 ### Published Documents

 The IETF LLC sits outside of and supports the standards development process.
-The IETF LLC’s published documents do not reflect any form of community consensus but reflect solely the position of the IETF LLC.
 These documents may be long lived or may change both frequently and rapidly depending on the circumstance.
 Consequently, the IETF LLC does not ordinarily use the Internet-Draft (I-D) format for its documents and does not publish RFCs but instead chooses a document format and publication mechanism that is appropriate to each class of document that it publishes.
-The one exception is where the IETF LLC is expected to use the I-D format to input into a community managed process.
+The one exception is where the IETF LLC may find in necessary to use the I-D format to input into a community-managed process (e.g. IETF Working Group).

 ### Announcements